 Click on “Done”, when you have completed your network configurations.

-Click on “Time & Date” under “Localization” to set your required timezone.
+Click on “Time & Date” under “Localization” to set your required time zone.

 Choose your time zone and set the date and time now.